SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Analyse_face_data_on_cloud.md

 ```
 ### Visualizing your Data on the Cloud
 Real time visualization of number of people, age and gender on local cloud
-- Run local server by using below command
+- Run local server by using below command in other command prompt
 - Go to C:\users\intel\Desktop\Retail\OpenVINO\CloudAnalyticsServer

 ```